About Safeco Corporation

-Liberty Mutual Holding defends our freedom to buy car insurance.
-As the parent company of Liberty Mutual Group and its operating subsidiaries, Liberty Mutual is one of the top property/casualty insurers in the US and among the top 10 providers of automobile insurance.
-The company also offers homeowners' insurance, workers compensation, general liability, group disability, fire and surety, and commercial lines for small to large companies.
-Liberty Mutual operates through three business divisions: Global Consumer Markets, Commercial Insurance, and Global Specialty.
-It distributes its products through a diversified blend of independent and exclusive agents, brokers, and direct sales.
+Through its operating subsidiaries, Liberty Mutual is one of the top property/casualty insurers in the US and among the top 10 providers of automobile insurance.
+The company also offers homeowners insurance, workers' compensation, general liability, surety, commercial multi-peril, and other lines for individuals, families, and small to large companies.
+Liberty Mutual operates through two business divisions: Global Retail Markets and Global Risk Solutions.
+It distributes its products through a blend of independent agents, and brokers globally.

-Liberty Mutual has more than 800 offices in 30 countries around the globe.
+Liberty Mutual, based in Boston, Massachusetts, has offices in almost 30 countries around the globe.

-International operations are divided into two regions, East and West.
-Nations served in the East region include Thailand, Singapore, Hong Kong, Vietnam, Malaysia, India, China, Russia, and Turkey.
-The West region includes Brazil, Colombia, Chile, Ecuador, Northern Ireland, Portugal, and Spain.
+The company's Global Retail Markets segment is divided into four units including three geographic markets: US, West and East.
+US market provides personal line that includes automobile, homeowners and other types of property and casualty insurance for individual clients residing in the US.
+Its business line serves commercial customers in the US.
+Nations served in the East region include Thailand, Singapore, Hong Kong, Vietnam, Malaysia, India, China, and Russia.
+The West region includes Brazil, Colombia, Chile, Ecuador, Ireland, Portugal, and Spain.